Stan Fanning

-Stanley Lynn Fanning (November 22, 1937 – November 21, 1995) was an American football tackle, defensive end, and defensive tackle.
-He played for the Chicago Bears from 1960 to 1962, the Los Angeles Rams in 1963 and for the Denver Broncos and Houston Oilers in 1964.
+Stanley Lynn Fanning (November 22, 1937 – November 21, 1995) was an American professional football tackle, defensive end, and defensive tackle.
+He played for the Chicago Bears from 1960 to 1962, the Los Angeles Rams in 1963 and the Denver Broncos and Houston Oilers in 1964.

 Fanning went to high school in Pullman, Washington, and played college football at nearby Idaho.
-He was selected by the Bears in the eleventh round of the 1960 NFL Draft, 128th overall.
+He was selected by the Bears in the eleventh round of the 1960 NFL draft, 128th overall.